Updated on May 8, 2026

-Facial laser hair removal can deliver long lasting smoothness with careful settings, the right wavelength, and a diligent plan.
-It is quick, tidy, and far kinder to the skin than constant shaving or threading when done by trained professionals.
+Facial laser hair removal can deliver lasting smoothness when the settings are chosen carefully, the wavelength suits the skin and hair, and the treatment plan is realistic.
+It is quick, clean and usually much kinder to the skin than constant shaving or threading when carried out by trained professionals.

 What areas, and who is it best for

-- Common facial areas: upper lip, chin, jawline, cheeks, sideburns, neck front, and between brows.
+- Common facial areas: upper lip, chin, jawline, cheeks, sideburns, the front of the neck and between the brows.
 Professionals keep a safe distance from the eyes.

-- Hair types that respond: medium to coarse, darker hairs respond beautifully.
-Very light vellus hair may be less responsive.
+- Hair types that respond: medium to coarse, darker hairs tend to respond best.
+Very light vellus hair can be less responsive.

 - Skin tones: all Fitzpatrick types can be treated with the correct wavelength and cooling.
-Settings change for deeper tones to prioritise skin comfort.
+Settings are adjusted for deeper skin tones to protect comfort and skin integrity.

-- Hormonal patterns: PCOS or peri menopausal growth may need more sessions and maintenance.
-Clear plans avoid frustration.
+- Hormonal patterns: PCOS or perimenopausal hair growth can mean more sessions and occasional maintenance.
+A clear treatment plan helps avoid disappointment.

 01. How it works on facial hair

-Laser light targets melanin inside the hair shaft, converts to heat, then disables the follicle’s growth cells.
-The principle is selective photothermolysis which aims for the pigment and spares surrounding skin.
+Laser light targets the melanin in the hair shaft, turns into heat and disrupts the follicle cells responsible for regrowth.
+The principle is selective photothermolysis, a precise method designed to target pigment while leaving the surrounding skin largely undisturbed.
 For a plain language overview, see the Mayo Clinic page.

 Safety first on the face

-- Eye protection: goggles for client and practitioner are mandatory.
-No direct passes over the eyelids.
+- Eye protection: goggles for the client and practitioner are essential.
+No direct passes should be made over the eyelids.

-- Patch test: confirms the right fluence and pulse width for your skin and hair.
+- Patch test: this helps confirm the right fluence and pulse width for your skin and hair.

-- Skin actives pause: stop retinoids, strong acids, and exfoliants three days before and after.
+- Skin actives pause: stop retinoids, strong acids and exfoliants for three days before and after treatment.

-- Cold sore history: antiviral cover may be advised around the lips.
+- Cold sore history: antiviral cover may be advised for treatment around the lips.

 - UK rules incoming: licensing for non surgical cosmetic procedures is being introduced, as outlined on GOV.UK.
-Need safety support.
-Our Laser Protection Advisor service helps.
+Need practical safety support.
+Our Laser Protection Advisor service can help.

 02. Pre care and aftercare checklist

-- Two weeks before: avoid sun and sunbeds, let fake tan fade completely.
+- Two weeks before: avoid sun and sunbeds, and let any fake tan fade fully.

 - Twenty four hours before: shave the area carefully.
-Do not wax or thread during a course.
+Do not wax or thread during the course.

-- On the day: arrive with clean, dry skin, no make up or fragrance on the area.
+- On the day: arrive with clean, dry skin and no make up or fragrance on the area.

-- After treatment: cool packs if needed, gentle cleanser only, SPF 50 every day for a week, avoid saunas and hard workouts for forty eight hours.
+- After treatment: use cool packs if needed, stick to a gentle cleanser, wear SPF 50 daily for at least a week and avoid saunas or hard workouts for forty eight hours.

-- Make up: wait twenty four hours before applying, and use clean brushes.
+- Make up: wait twenty four hours before applying it, and use clean brushes.

 How many sessions, and what to expect

 Most clients need six to eight sessions for long term reduction.
-Facial hair often runs a brisk growth cycle, so spacing is usually four to six weeks.
-Expect temporary pinkness or swelling that settles quickly.
-Mild effects such as redness and itch typically resolve in a couple of days, as noted on Wikipedia.
+Facial hair often follows a quick growth cycle, so spacing is usually four to six weeks.
+Expect some short lived pinkness or slight swelling straight after treatment, which usually settles quickly.
+Mild effects such as redness or itch can clear within a couple of days, as noted on Wikipedia.

 Prices at a glance